Category Archives: progressives

 And most of all, I hope, any reasonable person who understood the impact of IQ on academic and life achievement would instantly realize that we must stop importing low-skilled competition to further reduce the opportunities for our own citizens.
 Once everyone stops fooling themselves about the quality of American education and realizes that we aren’t doing all that badly once we control for IQ, surely immigration enforcement and even reduction must follow.
 If enforcement means more illegal Mexicans, Guatemalans, and Chinese head on back home, then our own unskilled and low-skilled workers have more opportunities, even if it raises restaurant prices to pay for legal cooks and busboys, forces homeowners to take care of their own lawns, and makes farmers finally invest in mechanization, or whatever other dire outcome businesses currently predict.
 Reducing immigration flow means low ability children have less competition for funding, because lord knows our current generous immigration policies forces schools to channel a whole bunch of money into teaching low-IQ kids, both legal and illegal, who weren’t born here and to whom we owe allegiance only because of our own generosity.
 Maybe we’d even get toughminded enough to realize that the best DREAM Act legislation would send the well-educated undocumented kid back to their country of origin with a little note saying “Hey, this one’s really bright.
 Give him a job!”

 But of course, I’m just positing a hypothetical.
-We don’t know that the bulk of our kids living in poverty have low test scores because they have low IQs.
+We don’t know whether children living in poverty with high IQs have low test scores.
 And we don’t want to find out.
 Instead, we’ll just refuse to believe in IQ and pray it goes away.

 Jo Boaler’s Railside Study: The Schools, Identified.
 (Kind of.)